Implementing Join + Aggregate Queries in CloudBase Databases

 }).end();

-This statement will return the following result, retrieving the class information and all corresponding student information for that class:
+This statement will return the following results, including class information along with all corresponding student information for each class:

 {"list":